 COOK Education Center’s gyms and playground allow for a wide variety of physical activities, permitting our students to learn new games, to improve their coordination and conditioning, to participate as a team member, and to have a lot of fun.
 Sports, physical education, and conditioning are also about teamwork, sportsmanship, positive social interaction.

-Male and female students can join teams that compete in the CAPSES inter-mural league (California Association of Private Special Education Schools) against teams from other public and nonpublic schools in the San Diego area.
+Students can join teams that compete in the CAPSES inter-mural league (California Association of Private Special Education Schools) against teams from other public and nonpublic schools in the San Diego area.
 The sports teams participate in 11-man flag football; 5-man, full-court basketball; and slow pitch softball.
 Games are played at local sports fields and gymnasiums according to formal rules.

 Karate and yoga